Dental mythbuster 21: Fire safety

 An inspector will walk around the premises and check that:

-- Work practices are in line with Fire Safety Legislation.
+• work practices are in line with Fire Safety Legislation

-- Fire extinguishers are fitted and suitable.
+• fire extinguishers are fitted and suitable

-- All emergency lighting is working clearly.
+• all emergency lighting is working appropriately

-- Fire documentation is easily accessible.
+• fire documentation is easily accessible.

 The documents we may review are:

-- the fire log book or electronic records, including:
+• the fire logbook or electronic records, including:

-- fire alarm service record and weekly tests
+• fire alarm service record and weekly tests

-- electrical installation condition report
+• electrical installation condition report

-- gas system annual service record
+• gas system annual service record

-- records of fire evacuation drills
+• records of fire safety training for staff and fire evacuation drills

-- business continuity plan (arrangements following a fire related incident).
+• business continuity plan (arrangements following a fire-related incident).

 Who is responsible for fire safety?

-- an employer
+• an employer

-- the owner
+• the owner

-- the landlord
+• the landlord

 Responsibilities

-As the responsible person you must:
+As the responsible person, you must:

-- carry out a fire risk assessment of the premises and review it regularly
+• carry out a fire risk assessment of the premises and review it regularly

-- tell staff or their representatives about the risks you’ve identified
+• tell staff or their representatives about the risks you have identified

-- put in place, and maintain, appropriate fire safety measures
+• put in place, and maintain, appropriate fire safety measures

-- plan for an emergency
+• plan for an emergency

 Read about how to make sure your premises are safe from fire.